per1234/esparto/docs/api_alexa.md

 ## Managing multiple devices

-If you have many devices this becomes impractical and requires recompiles for every device, error-prone edits and/or multiple OTA binaries which can rapidly esalate out of control.
+If you have many devices this becomes impractical and requires a recompile for every device, error-prone edits and/or multiple OTA binaries which can rapidly escalate out of control.

 Esparto solves this problem by allowing - _one time only_ - a blank ESPARTO_ALEXA_NAME.
 It has to be present, but be blank, which is not the same as not having one at all: